andrew/ultimate-awesome/README.md

 - [awesome-developing](https://github.com/joelparkerhenderson/awesome-developing) - Awesome developing: ideas for how to create better software code and collaboration.
 - [awesome-llmops](https://github.com/KennethanCeyer/awesome-llmops) - Awesome series for LLMOps.
 - [awesome-go-articles](https://github.com/khigor777/awesome-go-articles) - A curated list of articles and best practices, for quick start and go deeper with Golang.
-- [awesome-datasets](https://github.com/kili-technology/awesome-datasets) - A comprehensive list of annotated training datasets classified by use case.
+- [awesome-home-media-server](https://github.com/Kussie/awesome-home-media-server) - This is a carefully compiled list of remarkable projects with the focus on home media.
 - [awesome_transformer](https://github.com/lucasjinreal/awesome_transformer) - A curated list of transformer learning materials, shared blogs, technical reviews.
 - [awesome-amateur-radio](https://github.com/mcaserta/awesome-amateur-radio) - Amateur Radio Resources and Links.
 - [awesome-metarl](https://github.com/metarl/awesome-metarl) - A curated list of awesome Meta Reinforcement Learning.